nalbarr/hello-luke-java/README.md

 * [hello-luke-python-flask](https://github.com/nalbarr/hello-luke-python-flask.git)

 ### Co-creation - i.e,.
 (1 + 1 > 2) !!!
 (NLA) I am not taking full credit for these.
-We did these more together.
+We did these together !!!
 After a time, I realize we were learning more togethers as a team versus me "teaching" you.
 Also, these were great refreshers for me.

 * [hello-luke-cljs](https://github.com/nalbarr/hello-luke-cljs)
 * [hello-luke-haskell](https://github.com/nalbarr/hello-luke-haskell)